FATHUL51/FATHUL51/README.md

-# Hello! 👋 I'm Sanjay Patel
+# Hello! 👋 I'm sk fathul islam

 I enjoy building things that live on the internet, and I am always learning new technologies.
 Currently, I’m focused on: